accuknox/help/docs/faqs/troubleshooting-and-faqs.md

 **1. What are all the compliance frameworks that AccuKnox is covering?**

-AccuKnox’s CNAPP tool checks for compliance and governance from various benchmarks like STIG, CIS, NIST CSF, HIPAA, MITRE, SOC2, CMMC, Fisma etc.
+AccuKnox’s CNAPP tool checks for compliance and governance from various benchmarks like STIG, CIS, NIST CSF, HIPAA, MITRE, SOC2, CMMC, Fisma .

 **2. Does Inline remediation slowdown the process?**